-Osmeña Peak is most famous for being the highest point on Cebu island and it’s one of the best South Cebu tourist spots!
-Due to Osmeña Peak being so popular, the best time to visit is early in the morning for sunrise and this way you will beat the crowds.
+Osmeña Peak is most famous for being the highest point on Cebu Island and a must-see during your visit!
+Due to Osmeña Peak being so popular, the best time to visit is early in the morning for sunrise, and this way you will beat the crowds.

 If you visit Osmena Peak without a tour the entrance fee is 30 pesos.
 From the jump-off point, the hike to Osmena Peak is a short fifteen to twenty minutes along a narrow, rocky path passing by thinly forested areas and farmer’s crops.

 What can you expect at Osmena Peak?
-One of the most beautiful places in Cebu… that’s what!!
+One of the most beautiful Cebu south tourist spots… that’s what!!
 At 1,013 meters above sea level, Osmena Peak boasts panoramic views of the coastlines on both sides of South Cebu and of course, the most fascinating hill formations that you will have likely never seen before.

 These interesting rocks, hills, peaks, whatever you want to call them are other-worldly and it boggles me as to how they came to be.
 From the summit of Osmena, these dominant peaks are seemingly endless as they stretch across the land like the spine of a Stegasaurus dinosaur.